-Coordination of Care Today Across Michigan
+The Coordination of Care Today Across Michigan

-Today, coordination of care guidelines are inconsistent and do not address many of the key elements that could optimize quality, efficiency, outcomes, and influence new payment directives.
-Adding to the lack of consistent coordination of care guidelines is the absence of a universal job description that outlines roles and responsibilities.
+Today, care coordination guidelines are inconsistent and do not address many of the key elements that could optimize quality, efficiency, outcomes, and influence new payment directives.
+Adding to the lack of consistent care coordination guidelines is the absence of a universal job description that outlines roles and responsibilities.

 At the workshops, the complexity of describing the status quo of such a broad cross-section of settings challenged participants.
-It took two workshops and two conference calls before attendees could agree on a general definition for "Coordination of Care."
+It took two workshops and two conference calls before attendees could agree on a general definition for "Care Coordination."
 And this was after the attempt to define "Care Coordinator" was abandoned.

-For more than a decade, two Michigan payers, Blue Cross Blue Shield of Michigan (BCBSM) and Priority Health, in collaboration (discussed more in detail below) with physician organizations have championed coordination of care activities.
+For more than a decade, two Michigan payers, Blue Cross Blue Shield of Michigan (BCBSM) and Priority Health, in collaboration (discussed more in detail below) with physician organizations have championed care coordination activities.
 BCBSM through the Physician Group Incentive Program (PGIP) spearheaded a pilot project to test various care coordination models with five physician organizations.
 Lessons learned through this pilot project contributed to the statewide expansion of provider delivered care management and influenced the Centers for Medicare and Medicaid Services (CMS) Innovation Center (CMMI) to award projects to Michigan, such as: